tipi di tessuto

 • High breathability and hygroscopicity

-• Irregular cell structure, with variations from one batch to another
+• Irregular cell structure, with variations from one batch to another.

-• Ease of dyeing with natural or reactive pigments
+• Ease of dyeing with natural or reactive pigments.

-Property Average value
+Properties Average value

-Stretching Low (2-10%)
+Elongation Low (2-10%)

 Abrasion resistance Average